IIIF/api/source/api/presentation/3.0/index.md

 The Manifest _MUST_ have an `items` property, which is an array of JSON-LD objects.
 Each object is a Canvas, described in the next section.
 It _MAY_ also have a `structures` property listing one or more [Ranges][prezi-api-3-range] which describe additional structure of the content, such as might be rendered as a table of contents.
 The Manifest _MAY_ have an `annotations` property, which includes Annotation Page resources where the Annotations have the Manifest as their `target`.
 These will typically be comment style annotations, and _MUST NOT_ have `painting` as their `motivation`.

-The example below includes only the Manifest-level information, however actual implementations _MUST_ embed at least the Canvases in `items`.

 ``` json-doc
 {
   // Metadata about this manifest file